Dorisqi/foodie-connector/backend/api-doc.md

     "message": "Validation failed.",
     "information": {
         "password": [
-            "The password must be at least 6 characters."
+            "The password must be a valid password."
         ]
     }
 }